-Design a Relaxing Space that Suits your Style
+1. Design a Relaxing Small Ensuite with Ideas that Suit your Style

 First-things first, when designing a small en suite always remember that it will be your space to unwind after a long day and perk up in the morning.
 Away from the hustle and bustle of the family bathroom, this is a chance to really express your style — be that in a statement tile, luxurious freestanding sink or if you've got space a relaxing bath.